 If you are interested in your child attending our school, you are welcome to come in and visit us.
 You can arrange a visit on 01548 312290 or by emailing Westalvington@lapsw.org.
 Miss Coombe or Miss Sutton will be able to discuss admission with you.

-For the normal round intake into school, children are offered places to start in Reception at the beginning of the September term after their fourth birthday, even if they intend to defer admission until later in the academic year.
+If your child is due to start in Reception (Foundation Stage), children are offered places to start in Reception at the beginning of the September term after their fourth birthday, even if they intend to defer admission until later in the academic year.

-We take part in co-ordinated admissions schemes of Devon County Council.
-Devon County Council publishes information about admissions and its own policies to support the admissions application and appeal process.
-This is at http://www.devon.gov.uk/admissions
+Devon County Council publishes information about admissions and its own policies to support the admissions application and appeals process.
+This is at http://www.devon.gov.uk/admissions you can read about the admission process in the Step by Step and In-Year Admissions booklets.

-Applications can be made online at www.devon.gov.uk/admissionsonline or by using the forms available at http://devon.cc/applicationforms
+Applications can be made online at www.devon.gov.uk/admissionsonline

-The appeals process is detailed at http://www.devon.gov.uk/school-appeals
+The appeals process is detailed at https://www.devon.gov.uk/children-families-education/education/school-admissions/school-admission-appeals/

 Our Admissions Policies